Hexagon/croner-rust/README.md

   expressions to calculate upcoming execution times.
-- Follows POSIX/Vixie-cron standards, while extending it with additional specifiers such as `L` for the last day and weekday of the month, `#` for the nth weekday of the month, `W` for closest weekday to a day of month and second granularity.
+- Follows POSIX/Vixie-cron standards, while extending it with additional specifiers such as `L` for the last day and weekday of the month, `#` for the nth weekday of the month, `W` for closest weekday to a day of month.
 - Evaulate cron expressions across different time zones.
+- Optional second granularity using `.with_seconds_optional` or `.with_seconds_required`
+- Optional alternative weekday mode to use Quartz-style weekdays instead of POSIX using `with_alternative_weekdays`
 - Allows for flexible combination of DOM and DOW conditions, enabling patterns to match specific days of the week in specific weeks of the month or the closest weekday to a specific day.
 - Compatible with `chrono` and (optionally) `chrono-tz`.
 - Robust error handling.